- How is lymphoma of the skin treated?

 Targeted and biologic therapies

 In recent years, many newer drugs have been developed to treat skin lymphomas.
-Some of these drugs target specific parts of cancer cells.
+Some of these drugs target specific parts of lymphoma cells.
 Others work by boosting the body’s immune system to attack lymphoma cells.

 Romidepsin (Istodax): Romidepsin is another HDAC inhibitor.
-It is also used to treat cutaneous T-cell lymphomas, usually after at other treatments have been tried.
+It is also used to treat T-cell skin lymphomas, usually after at other treatments have been tried.
 This drug is given as an infusion into a vein (IV), usually once a week.
 Side effects are similar to those of vorinostat.

 Rituximab can be used alone or with other drugs to treat B-cell skin lymphomas.
 Treatments are usually given as IV infusions weekly or at longer intervals.

 Alemtuzumab (Campath): This monoclonal antibody targets the CD52 protein found on some types of lymphocytes and lymphoma cells.
 When the antibody binds to this protein, it triggers the immune system to destroy the cell.
-It is given by injection either under the skin (subcutaneous) or into a vein (IV), usually several times a week.
+This drug is given by injection either under the skin (subcutaneous) or into a vein (IV), usually several times a week.

 In some people, alemtuzumab can severely weaken the immune system.
 This can lead to serious or even life-threatening infections with germs that aren’t usually a problem for healthy people.